LuukRos/tailwind-multistyle-components/article.md

 ## Design systems & Tailwind's utility classes

 Design systems, by definition, are not just simple styleguides.
 They include technical specifications and guidelines, principles, documentation, processes and much more.
 It covers tangible products such as templates, layouts, interactions, UI components, colours, typography, icons, and illustrations.
-Design systems tend to cover a products entire ecosystem and aren't necessary limited to a single outlet of a product, such as a website or mobile application.
+Design systems tend to cover a product's entire ecosystem and aren't necessarily limited to a single outlet of a product, such as a website or mobile application.

 Tailwind CSS is a utility-first API for your design system.
 It provides an extensive amount of classes that help developers work within the constraints of elaborate design systems.
 Utilities cover things such as paddings and margins, colours, typography, pseudo-classes & -elements, and more.